 - Aim to chop everything into about ¼-inch pieces, from the greens to the toppings.

 - For a shortcut: use a slab of store-bought roasted turkey from the deli counter.
-You can also try making the salad with roasted chicken breast instead.
+You can also try making the salad with roasted or grilled chicken breast instead.

 *All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.*